 UPSC Maths Optional Syllabus

-Let’s have a look at the UPSC maths optional syllabus before going through the booklist divided in Paper-I and Paper-II.
+Let’s have a look at the UPSC maths optional syllabus before going through the booklist divided into Paper-I and Paper-II.

 Partial differential equations